reelyactive/puckyactive-firmware/README.md

 Examples
 --------

-There are three examples, each described below.
+There are four examples, each described below.

 ### Sensing